 Backups are always a comfort and reassurance when you start fiddling… Ensuring you have the files stored locally is important because once you change the DNS server records, you lose access to anything left behind on your old server.
-Prudence and experience suggests that you cannot have too many backups, but you most certainly can have too few!
+Prudence and experience suggest that you cannot have too many backups, but you most certainly can have too few!

-WordPress Site Migration Tools
+WordPress Migration Tools

-WordPress users will find that there are several site migration tools available.
-The one I have been using for the past few years Updraftplus.
+WordPress users will find that there are several migration tools available.
+The one I have been using for the past few years is Updraftplus.
 It’s a premium plugin with reasonable licensing costs – I’ve got the Developer’s License which allows unlimited use, ideal when providing website maintenance across many websites.

 The New Hosting Location

 When it comes to getting set up on the new hosting location, you have at least three options;